Aggravated Assault: Texas Penal Code §22.02

 The Aggravated Assault with Serious Bodily Injury Texas charge encompasses everything from shooting someone to getting in a bar fight.
 Aggravated Assault can also be prosecuted as Aggravated Assault with a Deadly Weapon, which does not require serious bodily injury but does require a weapon.
 And the Aggravated Assault Family Violence Texas enhancement is one of the most frequent ways that this offense is prosecuted as a first degree felony.

 Have you been charged with Aggravated Assault?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 One important difference between the offense of Assault and the offense of Aggravated Assault is that a “simple” Assault is typically a misdemeanor offense, and Aggravated Assault is a felony offense.
 However, there are an increasing number of scenarios in which “simple” Assault can be enhanced to the felony level.
 Although a conviction for Aggravated Assault is punishable as a second degree felony by default, certain circumstances can result in an enhancement to a first degree felony offense, carrying a range of punishment of up to life in prison.